Taxis and Rideshare in Cascais Cascais relies primarily on traditional taxi services, which are readily available throughout this coastal town. You'll find official taxi ranks at key locations including the train station, Cascais-Estoril Marina, and the town center near Cascais Bay. Taxis use meters

 Safety Tips

-{'tip': 'Always ensure the taxi meter is running from the start of your journey in Cascais, or agree on a fare beforehand for trips outside the meter zone.
+{'tip': 'Always ensure the taxi meter is running from the start of your journey in Cascais, or agree on a fare beforehand for trips outside the municipal area.
 Licensed taxis in Portugal are required to use meters within city limits.'}

 {'tip': 'Keep smaller bills handy as some drivers may claim they cannot make change for large notes.
-If you feel uncomfortable about a route or fare, politely ask the driver to explain or request to be dropped at a well-lit public area.'}
+If you feel uncomfortable about a route or fare, politely ask the driver to stop at a well-lit, public area and request assistance if needed.'}

 Information not available - I don't have verified data about specific taxi scams in Cascais.
-For current safety information, check official tourism websites or your accommodation for local guidance.
+For current safety information, consult official tourism sources or your accommodation.

-General advice: Always insist the meter is used from the start of your journey, or agree on a fixed price before departing.
-This is standard practice throughout Portugal.
+General advice: Always insist the meter is running from the start of your journey, or agree on a fare beforehand for areas where meters aren't required.

-General advice: Use official taxi ranks at the train station or have your hotel call a licensed taxi.
-Licensed taxis in Portugal are cream-colored with a green roof and should display official identification.
+General advice: Use official taxi ranks at the train station or have your hotel call a licensed taxi rather than accepting rides from unofficial drivers approaching you.

 🔄 Live Prices Below - Updated in Real-Time by Our Booking Partners